How to use Python in Engee scripts

 plot(a)

-This example shows that we can also work with vector values and process them not only with Engee, julia, but also with Python.
+From this example, it can be seen that we can also work with vector values and process them not only using the Engee, julia functionality, but also using Python.

-In this example we have demonstrated the capabilities of Engee in writing and implementing algorithms in Python.
-In today's world, this option is very much in demand as Python is very popular and a huge amount of functionality is implemented in this language.
+In this example, we have demonstrated the capabilities of Engee in writing and implementing algorithms in Python.
+In the modern world, this option is in high demand, as Python is very popular, and a huge amount of functionality is implemented in this language.